Warminster Prep, Warminster

 Word on the ground: Parents love the fun and friendly atmosphere at the school – it seems to provide a bit of a social life with all the events it organises!
 They also like the fact that it feels like a family where everyone is accepted and celebrated as an individual.

 Good for: The school makes me think of the proverb, “It takes a village to raise a child”, and I reckon the community spirit and rock solid values espoused by Warminster will bring out the best in children of all abilities and personalities.

 Not for: I’m struggling to think what type of child wouldn’t benefit from this education, so it’s probably more about whether parents feel they share the same values as the school.
 If not, it might not be such a good fit.

 Dare to disagree?
-The next Open Day is in Saturday 6 October, but parents are always welcome to visit and you can even Skype if it’s difficult for you to get there in person.
+The next Open Day is Sat 5 October, but the school is always happy to show prospective parents around., but parents are always welcome to visit and you can even Skype if it’s difficult for you to get there in person.
 If you go, do let us know what you think!

 Warminster Prep School, 11 Vicarage Street, Warminster, Wiltshire BA12 8JG, tel: 01985 224800, warminsterschool.org.uk